pau1a/Transcrypt/main.md

 * **As a** small business owner
 * **I want** to sign up, answer a short guided intake, upload a couple of key docs, and get a defensible Cyber Essentials assessment with a prioritised action list in one sitting
 * **So that** I know exactly what to fix, how urgent it is, and can show progress to my board/insurer.
-* **Acceptance:** account+MFA in <3 minutes; intake ≤20 required fields with autosave; first evaluation <2 minutes; report renders HTML/PDF with citations and artifact hash; dashboard shows “Top 5 actions” linking back to precise inputs; billing works via Stripe; audit trail records major actions.
+* **Acceptance:** account+MFA in <3 minutes; intake ≤20 required fields with autosave; first evaluation <2 minutes; report renders HTML/PDF with citations and artefact hash; dashboard shows “Top 5 actions” linking back to precise inputs; billing works via Stripe; audit trail records major actions.

 **2) Tech Helper / IT Contributor (in-house or MSP)**